raspberrypilearning/sense-hat-puzzle-box/en/step_7.md

 ## Choose a target temperature

+First, you need to record the current temperature.

-+ In the **Locks** section, create a variable called `current_temp` and assign it the value of a reading from the Sense HAT to find the current temperature.
++ In the **Locks** section, create a variable called `current_temp` and assign it the value of a temperature reading from the Sense HAT.

 Take a look at the information section below to find out how to take a temperature reading, and add the one line of code you need to your program.